Art in Alternative Spaces

 Mission Statement/Short History:

-Anatomically Correct is a 501(c)(3) non-profit organization dedicated to showcasing artists, in a combined effort to diversify, educate and promote community awareness of the visual and performing arts, to bring communities together.
+Anatomically Correct is a 501(c)(3) non-profit organization dedicated to bringing communities together by showcasing artists, in a combined effort to diversify, educate, and promote community awareness of the visual and performing arts.

 HISTORY